ludeeus/googledevices/README.md

 pip install googledevices
 ```

-Look at the files in the `examples` directory for usage examples.
+Look at the files in the ['commands'][commands] directory for usage examples.

 This package also comes with a CLI.
 To start using that run `googledevices --help` after installation.